ed-donner/llm_engineering/README.md

 Hopefully I've done a decent job of making these guides bulletproof - but please contact me right away if you hit roadblocks:

 - PC people please follow the instructions in [SETUP-PC.md](SETUP-PC.md)
 - Mac people please follow the instructions in [SETUP-mac.md](SETUP-mac.md)
-- Linux people, the Mac instructions should be close enough!
+- Linux people please follow the instructions in [SETUP-linux.md](SETUP-linux.md)

+The are also PDF versions of the setup instructions in this folder if you'd prefer.

 ### An important point on API costs (which are optional!
 No need to spend if you don't wish)